mariusnohr/personal-website/client/notes/the-magic-easing.md

 let value = 0
 // the new value should be 100 let newValue = 100
-// we set our "easingFactor" variable to 5 let easingFactor = 0.2
+// we set our "easingFactor" variable to a
+// value close to 0 such as 0.2
+let easingFactor = 0.2
 // run 30 times
 for (let i = 0; i < 30; i++) {